Sydney Science Trail FAQs

 Can gifted and talented primary students attend on the secondary school days?

 No, primary school students are not able to attend on the secondary school days.
-However, they are welcome to attend on the primary days as well as the Diverse Learners Day on Friday.
-Students are encouraged to ask questions to extend the offering to meet their level of learning.
+Our STEM workshops are delivered by trained educators and students are encouraged to ask questions to extend the offering to meet their level of learning.

 Can I get a refund if I need to cancel or reduce my group booking?